hikeventures/hikeventures.github.io/_posts/best/2015-05-06-Best-satellite-messenger-locator-beacons.markdown

 In this blog post, I would like to give you an overview of the best satellite messengers for 2017 - 2018 (also called GPS Tracker or Personal Locator Beacon) which I would consider to carry on my next hiking or backpacking trip.

-Satellite messengers are especially important if you plan to hike in a location without phone reception.
+Satellite messengers are of particular importance if you plan to hike in a location without phone reception.

-DeLorme has been owned by Garmin since 2016 and the units have been replaced with the Garmin InReach Explorer+ or SE+ series.
+Garmin owns DeLorme since 2016, and the Garmin InReach Explorer+ and SE+ series are replacing the old DeLorme products.

 In the picture below you can see the old DeLorme InReach Explorer in his yellow case attached to the backpack.